boubiro/Boeing-and-QCSuper-Clique_Airliner-hijacking-via-secretservice-cell-tower-access/README.md

 "Do you see this little device right here?
 It's a little Nokia Cell phone.
 With this I can drop any plane out of the sky in the coutry.
 Matter of fact I can kill any plane in the world.
 I'm the president, with these guys (pointing to Hillary Clinton and Maria-Cristina Spiak) and this little device, I don't need your military.
 I'm tired of you guys always in my business.
 You support the president not the other way around." -Donald Trump 09-01-2016 07:47 Seatac International Airport

 "I can control a 7E7 with a playstation and my motorola sim phone.
 That's how I crashed a plane into the world trade center.
-Bill made me do it at my mom's house in Queen Anne." -Margaret Johnson
+Bill made me do it at my mom's house in Queen Anne.
+The towers connect from here all the way to D.C. all we have to do is be on the same network where there is service in the area." -Margaret Johnson